TokynBlast/pyTGM/README.md

 >This note will be deleted in the next version.

 >[!NOTE]
-> Versions dedicated to just Windows, Linux, macOS, and some others are still being developed.<br>
-> For now, this works with most OSes.
+> There will NOT be versions for other OSes.
 >
->This note will be deleted when the versions for others are developed.
+> This message will remain here untill December 14th, 2024, PST

 >[!NOTE]
 >This will be on PyPi soon.
 Once PyPi tech support replies, and I change the email associated with my account (It wasn't the correct one), it will be uploaded.